Connect your Azure Databricks Workspace to your on-premises network

 If the IP-based route fails during testing, you can create a service endpoint for Microsoft.Storage, such that all Blob storage traffic goes through the Azure backbone.
 You can also take this approach instead of creating user-defined routes for Blob storage.

-If you want to access other PaaS Azure Data Services from Azure Databricks, like CosmosDB, SQL Data Warehouse and others, you must add user-defined routes to the route table for those services as well.
+If you want to access other PaaS Azure data services from Azure Databricks, like CosmosDB, Azure Synapse Analytics and others, you must add user-defined routes to the route table for those services as well.
 Resolve each endpoint to its IP address using

 nslookup or an equivalent command.